 The charges are shown below:

-- 60 and more days before departure: retention of deposit.
+- Up to 60 days before departure: retention of deposit.
 (In addition, 100% of fully non-refundable items such as flights and / or Galapagos pre-payments will be retained).

 - 59 to 30 days before departure: 75% of total price.
 (In addition, 100% of fully non-refundable items such as flights and/or Galapagos pre-payments will be retained).